JamieB92/Gamer-Connect-Backend-PP5/README.md

 As a GamerConnect user, I intend to establish a fresh account to access all the privileges available to registered gamers.

 ### User Profile Viewing:
-As a GamerConnect user, I aim to investigate other gamers' profiles to access their gaming posts and discover more about their gaming experiences.
+As a GamerConnect user, I want to check out fellow gamers' profiles to explore their gaming posts and learn more about their gaming experiences.

-### Discover Influential Gamers:
-As a GamerConnect user, I seek to identify a list of prominent profiles with substantial followings to explore popular gamers within the community.

 ### User Following & Unfollowing:
-As a logged-in GamerConnect user, I wish to have the ability to follow and unfollow other gamers, influencing the gaming content displayed in my feed.
+As a GamerConnect user, I want to be able to follow and unfollow other gamers.

-### User-Centric Post Exploration:
-As a GamerConnect user, I plan to investigate all the posts created by a specific gamer, enabling me to stay updated on their gaming experiences or decide to follow them.

 ### Profile Customization:
-As a logged-in GamerConnect user, I want to modify my profile by altering my profile picture and updating my bio to create a personalized gaming identity.
+As a GamerConnect user, when logged in, I want to personalize my gaming identity by changing my profile picture and updating my bio.

 ## Epic 5 - Developer

 ### Initial Backend Setup
-As a developer, I must establish the backend project structure to facilitate the development of project.
+As a developer, I need to set up the backend project structure for seamless project development.

 ### Initial Frontend Setup
-As a developer, I must establish the frontend project structure to facilitate the development of project.
+As a developer, I must configure the frontend project structure to facilitate project development.

 ### Deploy Backend
-As a developer, I need to ensure the successful deployment of the backend of the project to make the site accessible.
+As a developer, I need to guarantee the successful deployment of the project's backend for site accessibility.

 ### Deploy Frontend
-As a developer, I need to ensure the successful deployment of the frontend of the project to make the site accessible.
+As a developer, I must ensure the successful deployment of the project's frontend for users to interact with.

 ### Database Setup
-As a developer, it is essential for me to create a database and establish its integration with the project, enabling the storage of information.
+As a developer, it's crucial to create a database and integrate it into the project for effective information storage.

 ## Design